 |---|---|---|

-Engineers reviewing first-quote responses from Chinese suppliers should look for material removal rate assumptions and cycle time estimates.
-Quotes lacking either are typically rough estimates that will revise upward once the factory programs the part.
+Engineers reviewing the first quote they get from Chinese suppliers check for material removal rate assumptions and cycle time estimates.
+Quotes lacking are normally a rough idea that will be revised upward when the factory programs the part.

 When Chinese CNC Sourcing Is the Right Choice

-Custom production runs where lead time accommodates ocean freight (5 to 10 weeks total)
+Custom manufacturing runs where lead time manages ocean freight (5 to 10 weeks total)

-Parts requiring 5-axis machining at moderate volume – Chinese factories often hold higher 5-axis capacity than Western shops
+Parts needing 5-axis machining at moderate volume—Chinese factories manage higher 5-axis capacity than Western shops.

 Standard precision tolerances (ISO 2768 medium or fine) on common alloy

-Parts requiring weekly or daily iteration during development
+Parts where weekly or daily iterations during development

-Components requiring local engineer code stamps or certifications that overseas factories cannot issue
+Components needing local engineer code stamps or certifications that overseas factories cannot issue

 Emergency replacement parts where shipping time is the binding constraint

-Highly proprietary geometries where IP risk outweighs cost benefit even with NDA protection
+Highly proprietary geometries where IP risk outweighs the cost-benefit even with NDA protection

 FAQ